mgtz505/nyt_bestsellers/README.md

 <img width="1425" alt="Screen Shot 2021-03-15 at 1 14 43 PM" src="https://media.git.generalassemb.ly/user/34057/files/a2ea9700-8590-11eb-8383-191835abdc9b">

 ## Which technologies were used in creating this application?
-This app was created using React with extensive use React hooks.
+This app was created using React with extensive use of React hooks.
 I uploaded and deployed the application via Heroku.
 At the bottom of this repo, I've listed the online resources I used during this project.

 ## How can I use this application?